AlessandraSalanitri/Industrial_Project/README.md

 ## TO DO - 08/04/25
 1. Enhance Reset password logic- If email do not exist, Error message pop-up {We did not found this email.
-If you do not have an account, please signup or double check you've insert the right email} -> FIREBASE AUTH SHOULD MANAGE CHANGING PASSWORD --- DO WE WANT THE USER TO BE ABLE TO CHANGE EMAI TOO? ✅
+If you do not have an account, please signup or double check you've insert the right email} -> FIREBASE AUTH SHOULD MANAGE CHANGING PASSWORD --- DO WE WANT THE USER TO BE ABLE TO CHANGE EMAI TOO? ✅ DONE ✅

 2. Implment logic for dynamic Search and Filter by genre IN STORY LIST DASHBOARD

 3. Implement story play buttons -> (AI Story Generator needs to be implemented first)

-4. Add toggle mode light/dark in child accounts -- Add it in the navbar-next to avatar
+4. Add toggle mode light/dark in child accounts -- Add it in the navbar-next to avatar ✅ DONE ✅

 5. Check button disabled > GRAY as for requirements in settings for mode.